Effective date: May 2018

-Privacy policies are often complicated and confusing.
-That's why we've focused on answering some key questions about how Nielsen treats your personal information.
+Privacy statements can be complicated and confusing.
+That's why we've focused on answering some key questions about how Nielsen treats your data.

-We deeply value your trust and protect the identities of our panelists.
-We use tools and methods to make sure that there is no reasonable possibility of identifying an individual panelist in the reports that we create for our clients.
-We will NOT use your personal identifying information to advertise, promote or market goods or services directly to you, and we do not allow our clients to market directly to you.
-For example, we combine the responses we collect from you with the responses of others to produce “aggregated” reports.
+We deeply value your trust, and we protect the identities of our panelists and survey respondents.
+We use tools and methods, including data aggregation, to make sure that there is no reasonable possibility of identifying an individual from the data in the reports that we create for our clients.
+We will NOT use your data to advertise, promote or market third-party goods or services directly to you, nor do we allow our clients to use your identifying data to market directly to you.
+You may receive online ads from third parties based in part on data produced by the Nielsen Marketing Cloud or Nielsen Catalina Solutions, but this is not related to your participation in a Nielsen panel.
+These products use device-linked data to ascribe certain preferences to internet users.
+Note, however, that we may link data from Nielsen Marketing Cloud cookies with internet devices that panelists have identified to Nielsen in order to enhance our understanding of panelist preferences and behaviors.

-We also create scientific reports based on modeled information.
-“Modeled information” is data we have developed based on demographic and behavioral characteristics (like your gender, age, TV watching habits, websites visited) to predict what people with similar or matching characteristics would watch or buy.
+We also create reports based on modeled information.
+“Modeled information” is data we have developed based on demographic and behavioral characteristics like your gender, age, TV watching habits and the websites you visit to predict what people with similar or matching characteristics would watch or buy.
+We take precautions to ensure this data cannot be reverse-engineered to identify you.

-If you agree to participate in one of our online or mobile panels, the metering software or application that you install onto your device collects information about what you do on your device, and as you surf the Internet.
+If you agree to participate in one of our online or mobile panels, the metering software or application that you install onto your device collects data about what you do on your device and as you surf the internet.

-We prefer to collect information about your entire household when you take a Nielsen survey or join a panel.
-Receiving data from your entire household helps provide a more robust understanding of consumer behavior.
+We generally prefer to collect data about your entire household when you take a Nielsen survey or join a Nielsen panel.
+Receiving data from your entire household helps provide a more robust understanding of consumer behavior and is consistent with generally accepted market research methods.

 We take the privacy and safety of children very seriously.
-If we collect information about, or get opinions from minor children, we do so only with the consent of the child’s parent or guardian.
+If we collect information about, or get opinions from children, we do so only with the approval of the child’s parent or guardian, which can be withdrawn at any time.

-Nielsen researches what consumers watch, buy, their preferences and behaviors.
-The more our clients know about consumers, the better they can make products and services tailored to what you want and need.
+Nielsen researches what consumers watch and buy, as well as their preferences and behaviors.
+The more our clients know about consumers, the better they can tailor products and services to what you want and need.

 Absolutely not.
 The contact information that you give Nielsen is not given out for promotional purposes.